 If cobwebs haunt the back end of your website and, more importantly, if you don’t know how to access the back end of your website, this post is for you.
 Forty percent of all websites use WordPress for content management, so there’s a decent chance your site utilizes WordPress.
-WordPress has a big system update coming March 9, and here’s why that’s important to you (and here are some best practices to keep your website maintained).
+The big update for WordPress 5.7 is coming March 9, and here’s why that’s important to you (and here are some best practices to keep your website maintained).

 Not updating is risky for your site